pablodecm/phd_thesis/src/102_chapter_2.md

-the initial longitudinal momentum in the laboratory frame is unknown due to the proton compositeness, the initial total transverse momentum is very close to zero given that the collision occurs head-on.
-Given that the CMS detecting structures have a near complete angular coverage around the interaction points, with the exception of very low transverse momentum particles that are lost near the beam pipe, the total transverse collision momentum of all detectable particles simply by summing the estimation of their transverse momenta estimation.
+the initial longitudinal momentum in the laboratory frame is unknown due to the proton compositeness, the initial total transverse momentum is very close to zero given that the collisions occur head-on.
+Because detecting structures of CMS have a near complete angular coverage around the interaction points, with the exception of very low transverse momentum particles that are lost near the beam pipe, the total transverse collision momentum of all detectable particles can be obtained simply by summing the estimation of their transverse momenta estimation.
 Ergo, the quantity $E_T^{\textrm{miss}}= || - \sum \vec{p}_T ||$ is referred to as total missing transverse energy or by the acronym MET, and can